00Martin/ArchInstall/README.md

-# Martin's ArchLinux install for Nvidia
+# Martin's automatic Arch Linux install

 PLEASE READ ENTIRELY

+This script is still a work in progress.

-This script is my personal Arch Linux install script for Nvidia hardware.
+This script is my personal automatic Arch Linux install script.

 A little resume of what my script does: